Barbara Stanwyck: Film career

 In Stella Dallas (1937), she plays the self-sacrificing title character who eventually allows her teenaged daughter to live a better life somewhere else.
 She landed her first Academy Award nomination for Best Actress when she was able to portray her character as vulgar, yet sympathetic, as required by the movie.
 Next, she played Molly Monahan in Union Pacific (1939) with Joel McCrea.
 Stanwyck was reportedly one of the many actresses considered for the role of Scarlett O'Hara in Gone with the Wind (1939), although she did not receive a screen test.
 In Meet John Doe, she plays an ambitious newspaperwoman with Gary Cooper (1941).

 In Preston Sturges's romantic comedy The Lady Eve (1941), she plays a slinky, sophisticated confidence woman who "gives off an erotic charge that would straighten a boa constrictor", while falling in love with her intended mark, a guileless, wealthy herpetologist, played by Henry Fonda.
 Film critic David Thomson described Stanwyck as "giving one of the best American comedy performances", and she was reviewed as brilliantly versatile in "her bravura double performance" by The Guardian.
 The Lady Eve is among the top 100 movies of all time on Time and Entertainment Weekly's lists, and is considered to be both a great comedy and a great romantic film with its placement at #55 on the AFI's 100 Years...100 Laughs list and #26 on its 100 Years...100 Passions list.

 Next, she was the extremely successful, independent doctor Helen Hunt in You Belong to Me (1941), also with Fonda.
 Stanwyck then played nightclub performer Sugarpuss O'Shea in the Howard Hawks-directed, but Billy Wilder-written comedy Ball of Fire (1941).
 In this update of the Snow White and Seven Dwarfs tale, she gives professor Bertram Potts (played by Gary Cooper) a better understanding of "modern English" in the performance for which she received an Academy Award nomination for Best Actress.

-"That is the kind of woman that makes whole civilizations topple." -- Kathleen Howard of Stanwyck's character in Ball of Fire.
+"That is the kind of woman that makes whole civilizations topple." – Kathleen Howard on Stanwyck's character in Ball of Fire.

 In Double Indemnity (1944), the seminal film noir thriller directed by Billy Wilder, she plays Phyllis Dietrichson, who lures an infatuated insurance salesman (Fred MacMurray), into killing her husband.
 Stanwyck was critically hailed for bringing out the cruel nature of the "grim, unflinching murderess", marking her as the "most notorious femme fatale" in the film noir genre.
 Double Indemnity is usually considered to be among the top 100 films of all time, though it did not win any of its seven Academy Award nominations.
 It is the number 38 film of all time on the American Film Institute's list, as well as the number 24 on its 100 Years...100 Thrills list and number 84 on its 100 Years...100 Passions list.